-A hair system (also known as non-surgical hair replacement, hair bonding or hair integration process) by any other name is a wig, toupee, hairpiece, appliance, weave or, to use the vernacular, a "rug".
-A source of great amusement to the fully haired, and the butt of a million bad jokes, the male wearer of a wig often lives in a constant state of low level paranoia and anxiety about his public discovery and subsequent humiliation.
-For some men and women, however, a hair system is a viable alternative to confronting the world in a state of balding.
+A hair system (also known as non-surgical hair replacement, , hair bonding, or hair integration process) by any other name are wigs, toupees, hairpieces, appliances, weaves or, to use the vernacular, a "rug".
+So when asking “What is a hair replacement system” there is no specific answer.
+A source of great amusement to the fully haired, and the butt of a million bad jokes, the male wearer of hairpieces often live in a constant state of low-level paranoia and anxiety about public discovery and subsequent humiliation.
+For some men and women, however, hairpieces are a viable alternative to confronting the world in a state of balding.

-Women seem to have been dealt a better hand than men when it comes to wigs.
+Women’s hair systems seem to have been dealt a better hand than men’s hair systems when it comes to wigs.
 Society is more accepting of females altering their appearance in general: makeup, cosmetic surgeries, Botox, hair coloring, and the use of wigs.
 Indeed, there is a certain glamour associated with singers and actresses changing their hair to reflect a changing personality.
 Be that as it may, it has been a slow process for our current culture to accept "hair systems" as an option for balding men.

-Many wigs and hairpieces are mass-produced, and these tend to be of lower quality than hand-made pieces.
+Many wigs and hairpieces are mass-produced, and these tend to be of lower quality than custom made hair systems.
 A few wigs are still custom made by fine artisans, with multiple fittings for the client, much like a fine tailored suit of clothes.
 Obviously, with such a range of quality, there is a corresponding price range, and hairpieces can be purchased costing from a few hundred dollars to five thousand or more, depending on hair type and construction.
-Maintenance is also an issue, and most clients choose to purchase at least two wigs, so that one can always be worn when one is returned to the maker for maintenance.
+Maintenance is also an issue, and most clients choose to purchase at least two hairpieces so that one can always be worn when one is returned to the maker for maintenance.

 All wig construction begins with a foundation of fabric or synthetic material.
 Many are sewn into fine mesh-like or "lace" foundations.
 Others are made using polymer bases that are promoted as "like a second skin".
 The quality here also varies, as it does according to the skill with which the weaving is done.
 A finely crafted piece will honor the normal directionality, that is, the angles at which hair normally emerges from the scalp; this is of great importance in hair transplantation, and will be covered in detail later.

-Clips are the easiest for getting the piece off and on; the downside is they can cause traction alopecia from the constant pulling force on the existing hair they are clipped to.
+Hair replacement toupees using clips are the easiest for getting the piece off and on; the downside is they can cause traction alopecia from the constant pulling force on the existing hair they are clipped to.
 Adhesive tapes are easy, but leave sticky residue on the hairpiece that requires cleaning and may prematurely age the appliance.
 There are also systems that are bonded to the scalp (temporarily) using adhesives, usually applied to a polymer (type of plastic) foundation.
-Sometimes these systems are marketed as "non-surgical hair implantation" because the plastic has hairs imbedded into it.
+Sometimes these systems are marketed as "non-surgical hair implantation" because the plastic has hairs embedded into it.